DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 - Periodic import of customer remittance file from ftp, sftp or Azure blob storage.
 - Decryption of import files supported.
 - Remittance custom format mapping.
 - One import file creates one customer payment journal.
+Each line in the import file creates one line in the customer payment journal.
 - Options per legal entity:
     - Automatically post created customer payment journal
     - Create prepayment. ** If the Method of payment's Settle transaction is set to _Yes_: